-You may have heard about ‘AMP’ right?
-It has been thrown around on internet lately.
+May you have heard about ‘AMP’ right?
+It has been thrown around on the internet lately.
 Recently, on 24th February 2016, Google’s Accelerated Mobile Pages have been launched.

 But, do have any clue what is AMP?
 No?